foxBMS/foxbms-2/docs/tools/debugger/debugger-lauterbach.rst

 Required Hardware
 ^^^^^^^^^^^^^^^^^

-For debugging the |foxbms| application with the Lauterbach tools the following hardware is required:
+For basic debugging of the |foxbms| application with Lauterbach tools, the following hardware is required:

+- Any of the following Lauterbach debuggers work:

+  - Lauterbach PowerDebug E40 (LA-3503)
+  - Lauterbach PowerDebug E50 (LA-3504)
+  - Lauterbach PowerDebug X50 (LA-3506)
-- Lauterbach LA-3505 debugger
+  - Lauterbach PowerDebug X51 (LA-3507)

 - Lauterbach LA-3253 Adapter for Cortex-A/R cores (successor of the LA-7843)
 - Lauterbach Mictor-38 adapter LA-3722